 As part of obtaining reasonable assurance about whether Green Gold Library System's financial statements are free of material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of my audit and, accordingly, I do not express such an opinion.
-The results of my tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+The results of my tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards and are described in the accompanying Schedule of Findings as Finding #2024-2 and Finding #2024-3.

-810 WILKINSON SHREVEPORT, LA 71104-3036 (318) 221-3881 FAX: (318) 221-4641 Purpose of this Report
+810 WILKINSON SHREVEPORT, LA 71104-3036 (318) 221-3881 FAX: (318) 221-4641

+Purpose of this Report